bhisaac/5eFP/5eFP-SRD.md

 - **Components:** V, S
 - **Duration:** Encounter (Concentration)

 You bless up to three creatures of your choice within range.
-Creatures affected by this spell gain two action dice.
-Whenever a target makes an attack roll or an ability check before the spell ends, the target may also roll any number of action dice and add them to the result.
+Creatures affected by this spell gain a bonus to attack rolls, ability checks, and death saves.
 This spell removes the effects of *bane.*

 **At Higher Levels.** When you cast this spell at a higher level, you can target one additional creature for each level above 1st.